 Pocket Reduction Surgery

-These pockets provide the perfect space for food and pathogens to collect and cause additional decay.
+These pockets provide the perfect space for food and pathogens to collect and cause additional damage.
 Deep pockets are a breeding ground for pathogens.

-Flap surgery, or pocket reduction surgery, requires the gums be folded back, and the bacteria underneath, plaque, and tartar be removed.
+Flap surgery, or pocket reduction surgery, requires the gums be folded back, and the bacteria, plaque and tartar underneath will be removed.
 Tissue that has been extensively damaged is also removed, while healthy tissue is sutured into place.
 Because the bacteria, plaque, and tartar have been removed the newly healthy gums are given a chance to reattach to the teeth.